 It’s specially designed to give you full visibility, without sending you scampering through tunnels or hurtling down slides.
 The kids, meanwhile, will have a grand old time climbing, playing and pottering around.

-Ball pools, slides and climbing frames all await here, with a WOW Toys play area that boasts trucks, diggers, street cleaners and more.
-If you get peckish while you’re there, they have a cafe full of kid-friendly treats.
+Ball pools, slides and climbing frames all await, with a WOW Toys play area that boasts trucks, diggers, street cleaners and more.
+Peckish?
+There’s a cafe full of kid- and adult-friendly treats.

 What?
 Soft play that keeps the kids in sight at all times.